-- Between 2008 and 2010 in Western Australia, there were 132 cases of end-stage renal disease registered to ANZDATA for Indigenous Australians.
-After adjusting for differences in age-structure, the incidence rate of ESRD for Indigenous Australians was almost 12 times as high as non-Indigenous Australians (107 compared with 9.2 per 100, 000).
-Incidence rates were similar for Western Australia and nationally (Table 1.10.1, Appendix 2). - In Western Australia, the incidence rate of ESRD for Indigenous Australians was higher than for non-Indigenous Australians across all age groups except for those aged 0-24.
-The greatest disparity in incidence rates occurred in the 45-54 age group, where the incidence rate for Indigenous Australians was 21.2 times the rate for non-Indigenous Australians (Figure 1.10.1). - Between 1991 and 2010, there was no significant change in the incidence rate of ESRD among Indigenous people in Western Australia.
-There was a significant increase in the incidence rate among non-Indigenous people, averaging 0.2 cases per 100,000 per year (Figure 1.10.2).
-These data should be interpreted with caution due to the small number of cases among Indigenous people each year in Western Australia. - Nationally, between 1991 and 2010, there was a significant increase in incidence rates for ESRD for both Indigenous and non-Indigenous people (an average of 30 and 4 per 100,000 population per year), and a significant increase in the gap (Figure 1.10.2). - Between July 2008 and June 2010, the age-standardised hospitalisation rate for dialysis and chronic kidney disease for Indigenous people was lower in Western Australia than in New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined (773.8 compared with 453.0 per 1,000 population).
-Indigenous males were hospitalised for chronic kidney disease at 11 times the rate, and Indigenous females at 24 times the rate, of non-Indigenous Australians in Western Australia (Figure 1.10.3).
+- Between 2008 and 2010 in Queensland, there were 167 cases of end-stage renal disease registered to ANZDATA for Indigenous Australians.
+After adjusting for differences in age-structure, the incidence rate of ESRD for Indigenous Australians was more than 7 times as high as non-Indigenous Australians (65 compared with 10 per 100, 000).
+Incidence rates were similar for Queensland and nationally (Table 1.10.1, Appendix 2). - In Queensland, the incidence rate of ESRD for Indigenous Australians was higher than for non-Indigenous Australians across all age groups except for those aged 0-24 where the rates were similar.
+The greatest difference occurred in the 45-54 year age group, where the incidence rate for Indigenous Australians was 14.4 times that for non-Indigenous Australians (Figure 1.10.1). - Between 1991 and 2010, there was no significant change in the incidence rate of ESRD among Indigenous people in Queensland.
+There was a significant increase in the incidence rate among non-Indigenous people, averaging 0.3 cases per 100,000 per year (Figure 1.10.2). - Nationally, between 1991 and 2010, there was a significant increase in incidence rates for ESRD for both Indigenous and non-Indigenous people (an average of 30 and 4 per 100,000 population per year), and a significant increase in the gap (Figure 1.10.2). - Between July 2008 and June 2010, the age-standardised hospitalisation rate for dialysis and chronic kidney disease for Indigenous people was lower in Queensland than in New South Wales, Victoria, Queensland, Western Australia, South Australia and the Northern Territory combined (369.6 compared with 453.0 per 1,000 population).
+Indigenous males were hospitalised for chronic kidney disease at 10 times the rate, and Indigenous females at 11 times the rate, of non-Indigenous Australians in Queensland (Figure 1.10.3).

-Figure 1.10.1: Age-specific incidence rates of end-stage renal disease by Indigenous status and age group, Western Australia and Australia, 2008-2010
+Figure 1.10.1: Age-specific incidence rates of end-stage renal disease by Indigenous status and age group, Queensland and Australia, 2008-2010